 2. Spend More for Resolution

 Projectors are a lot less expensive now than just a few years ago.
 You can purchase a 1080P projector for well under $500 USD.
 If you double that price and spend $1,000 USD, you can find 4K projectors of a similar quality as the $500 1080P projector.
-There are benefits in spending more money and getting a projector that has higher resolution.
+There are benefits in spending more money and getting a projector that has a higher resolution.

 Over the life of your projector, the resolution of the media that is being produced is only going to improve.
 4K media is becoming more common.
 Over the next five years, it will be as common as 1080P with 8K nipping at its heels.
-It is worth it to spend more money to get a higher resolution projector since it is going to allow you to enjoy good content throughout its life.
+It is worth it to spend more money to get a higher resolution projector since it is going to allow you to enjoy good content throughout your life.

 In our scenario, if you purchase the 4K projector for $500 more, over the five-year life span of the projector, you are only paying an additional $16 a month to have a high-quality home theater.
 Conversely, if you go with the cheaper model that supports a resolution that will shortly be phased out, you may find yourself purchasing a new projector in a couple of years anyway.